 The Fair Deal and the Truman Doctrine

-Immediately upon coming into office, in June 1945, he witnessed the signing of the charter of the United Nations.
+In June 1945, immediately upon coming into office, he witnessed the signing of the charter of the United Nations.
 He supported many of the policies Roosevelt had begun, then began establishing many of his own.
 He presented a 21-point program, which included such things as public housing, Fair Employment Practices Act, and expansion of Social Security.
 It eventually became known as the Fair Deal.

 Due to the state of Europe after WWII ended, he wrote the Truman Doctrine and eventually the Marshall Plan, that gave a lot of U.S. aid to Europe to rebuild and recover from the trauma of the war.
 Specifically, it gave aid to Turkey and Greece, in hopes to stop the guerrilla attacks against Turkey by the Soviet Union and protect Greece from Soviet threats.

-During his second term in June 1950, with support of the United Nations, he sent U.S. troops to Korea, after Communist North Korea attacked South Korea.
-He did well, balancing his involvement in the war, while also keeping peace with neighboring countries China and Russia.
+In June 1950, during his second term, he sent U.S. troops to Korea with the support of the United Nations, after Communist North Korea attacked South Korea.
+He did well balancing his involvement in the war, while also keeping peace with neighboring countries China and Russia.
 Had he been too aggressive, it may have led to conflict with these countries.
-Peace talks began in 1951, two years later the fighting ceased.
+Peace talks began in 1951; two years later the fighting ceased.

 He decided not to run another term, and moved back to his home state in Independence.
 He died there the day after Christmas in 1972 at 88 years old.